Skincare Routine: What’s the Correct Order for Your Skincare Products?

 Every person’s skincare routine is unique to them and their skincare needs.
 Some people have six or seven steps with numerous products, while others have five or less.
 Wherever you are on the skincare step scale, it’s still easy to get confused about the correct order in which to use products.

-You might be wondering, does it really matter?
+You might be wondering, does your skincare routine order really matter?
 The simple answer is yes.
 The specific order in which you apply skincare products to your skin is important so you get the maximum benefits and results from them¹.

 So if you’re a skincare beginner or perhaps adding another step or two in your routine, here’s an easy skincare routine for you to follow: